-- Submit the Program Plan after completing 16 units toward your degree objective and no later than your last 6 units and before enrolling in your Culminating Experience. - The Program Plan must be signed by your graduate coordinator before it is submitted to the Records Office. - You must report any proposed changes in your course of study to the Records Office using the Change of Program Plan form.
+• Submit the Program Plan after completing 12 units toward your degree objective and no later than the semester before graduation.

+- The Program Plan must be signed by your graduate coordinator before it is submitted to the Records Office. - You must report any proposed changes in your course of study to the Records Office using the Change of Program Plan form.
 Requests for substituting, adding, or removing courses must be approved by your graduate coordinator. - Your Program Plan remains valid only if you maintain continuous enrollment in the University as defined in the Bulletin.
-If readmitted after an absence, you must complete a new Program Plan that meets current curricular requirements.
+If re-admitted after an absence, you must complete a new Program Plan that meets current curricular requirements.